-ASPPH is excited to share a newly published research article, “An Immediate but Fleeting Interest in MPH Programs After the Onset of COVID-19: An Interrupted Time-Series Analysis.”
+ASPPH is excited to share a newly published research article in Public Health Reports, “An Immediate but Fleeting Interest in MPH Programs After the Onset of COVID-19: An Interrupted Time-Series Analysis.”
 With lead authorJemar R. Bather, PhD, from the Center for Anti-racism, Social Justice & Public Health and the Department of Biostatistics at New York University School of Global Public Health and co-authored with ASPPH, the article uses an interrupted time-series analysis to examine trends in MPH applications from 2015 to 2023.

 Key Insights